 We have a name for that country.

-We’ve all visited at some point.
+We’ve all visited it at one point or another.

 It’s a land called love.